 There are still many interesting directions for future research.
-In terms of heuristic approaches, we are planning to adjust our heuristics for the weighted version of the minimax solution, as introduced by Brams et al. [4].
+In terms of heuristic approaches, we are planning to adjust our heuristics for the weighted version of the minimax solution, as introduced in (Brams, Kilgour, & Sanver 2006).
 This version takes into account both the number of voters that vote each distinct ballot and the proximity of each ballot to the other voters' ballots.
-We are also investigating variations of local search that may improve even more the performance, e.g., can there be a better starting point in our heuristics, or can we enrich the set of local moves without increasing too much the running time?
-Another interesting topic would be to compare local search with other heuristic approaches that could be adapted for our problem, like simulated annealing or genetic algorithms.
+We are also investigating variations of local search that may improve even more the performance, e.g., can there be a better starting point in our heuristics?
+Another interesting topic would be to compare local search with other approaches that could be adapted for our problem, like simulated annealing or genetic algorithms.